linozen/exocortex/content/refs/python-for-everybody.md

 12
 ```

-#### Why Functions? {#why-functions}
+#### Why Functions?

--   Grouping statements in your program into functional units makes it
+- Grouping statements in your program into functional units makes it easier to
-    easier to read, understand and debug.
+  read, understand and debug.
 - Functions can make a program smaller by reducing repetitive code.
--   Once debugged, well-designed functions can be repurposed within the
+- Once debugged, well-designed functions can be repurposed within the same
-    same program and across other programs.
+  program and across other programs.

-### Iteration {#iteration}
+### Iteration

-#### The `while` statement {#the-while-statement}
+#### The `while` statement

 This statement first evaluates the condition.
 If it is false, it exits the
 `while`-statement and continues at the next statment.
 If the condition is true,